Libensemble/libensemble/docs/papers/joss/paper.md

 functions that accept and return NumPy structured arrays.
 Generators produce input for simulators, simulators evaluate those inputs, and allocators decide whether and when a simulator or generator should be called; any level of complexity is supported.
-Multiple concurrent instances ("an ensemble") of user functions are coordinated by libEnsemble's worker processes.
+Multiple concurrent instances (an "ensemble") of user functions are coordinated by libEnsemble's worker processes.
 Workers are typically assigned/reassigned compute resources; within user functions, workers can launch applications, evaluate intermediate results, and communicate via the manager.